wbeebe/EspressifProjects/README.md

 ## ESP32-S3-N32R8

-A basic blink project used to try to enble full flash and PSRAM enablement.
-This is available in v5 (ESP-IDF V5) only.
-The maximum amount of flash that can be enabled with this board and ESP-IDF V5 is 16 MB.
-PSRAM is enable.
-The on-board LED is via GPIO pin 38.
+A project with a built-in Web server that manipulates the built-in NeoPixel.
+It also enbles full flash (8 MiB) and PSRAM (32 MiB).
+This is available in the v5+ folder.
+The version in the v5+ folder is a re-write of an earlier version in the v5 folder.

+_DO NOT USE THE VERSION IN THE V5 FOLDER!_

+The on-board NeoPixel LED is controlled via GPIO38.

 ## Dual-Blink